ameliatheamazin/suicide_detection/README.md

 <h3 align="center">Suicide Ideation Detection and Response system for Textual Social Media Posts</h3>

   <p align="center">
-    Social media applications exist as a fundamental medium of communication up to the extent that people treat these platforms as a “safe space” for them to express their suicide tendencies.
-Unfortunately, this puts social media users and the company themselves at risk of harmful and inappropriate content that threatens the safety of the platform.
-Hence, this project focuses on developing a comprehensive web application that supports real-time classification of tweets into three suicide risk categories and triggers a tailored crisis response that targets specific suicide risk levels.
+    <b>This is my Final Year project which aims to develop a comprehensive web application that supports real-time classification of tweets into three suicide risk categories, and triggers a tailored crisis response.</b> The crisis response is targeted towards specific suicide risk levels, and includes a curated care message, links to relevant mental health resources and contact details of local authorities.
+The dataset was collected through Twitter API.
     <br />
     <a href="https://github.com/ameliatheamazin/suicide_detection/tree/main/Images/Project.gif"><strong>View Prototype Demo »</strong></a>
     <br />